tarantool/doc/doc/reference/tooling/tt_cli/replicaset.rst

 ..  option:: --sslciphers STRING

     The list of SSL cipher suites used for encrypted connections, separated by colons (``:``).

---sslcafile string path to a trusted certificate authorities (CA) file for the URI case
---sslcertfile string path to an SSL certificate file for the URI case
---sslciphers string colon-separated (:) list of SSL cipher suites the replicasetion for the URI case
---sslkeyfile string path to a private SSL key file the URI case

 .. _tt-replicaset-promote: